giladnavot/cibuildwheel/.swm/overview-of-building-for-windows.rqoi2s3o.sw.md

 # Setup Setuptools Cross Compile

-`setup_setuptools_cross_compile` is used to set up the environment for cross-compilation.
+<SwmToken path="/cibuildwheel/windows.py" pos="143:2:2" line-data="def setup_setuptools_cross_compile(">`setup_setuptools_cross_compile`</SwmToken> is used to set up the environment for cross-compilation.
 It configures the platform name and library directories for the build, and sets environment variables needed for cross-compilation.

 ```python
 def setup_setuptools_cross_compile(